SummaryRead the full fact sheet

 - The crust dries up and eventually falls off after about 10 days.

-Cold sores are an annoying problem for most people, but they get better without any specific treatment.
-However, in people with some types of immunosuppression, the cold sores can spread more widely and the symptoms can be more severe.
+Cold sores are an annoying problem for most people who get them, but they get better without any specific treatment.
+However, in people with some types of immunosuppression (such as people undergoing chemotherapy, or taking very high doses of corticosteroids such as prednisolone), the cold sores can spread more widely and the symptoms can be more severe.
 Medication may be required in these cases.

-Cold sores can also spread to the eyes, fingers or other parts of the body.
-A cold sore in the eye causes a painful, red eye.
+- cold sores that spread to the eyes, fingers or other parts of the body – a cold sore in the eye causes a painful red eye.
 Immediate medical attention should be sought, as the herpes virus causes an ulcer on the cornea that can damage sight.
 However, permanent damage can usually be prevented by early treatment, including medication to suppress the virus.
 There are other more common causes of a painful red eye, which also require medical review.